stefan-hoeck/idris2-pack/README.md

 ## Directory Structure

-It is important to understand, how pack keeps track of the libraries it installed, where it looks for user settings and package collections, and how it reuses existing versions of the Idris2 compiler and libraries.
+It is useful to understand how pack keeps track of the libraries it installs, where it looks for user settings and package collections, and how it reuses existing versions of the Idris2 compiler and libraries.